shourya2002-geek/shourya2002-geek/README.md

 ### Hi there, I'm Shourya!👋

-## I'm a Student, Twin, Developer, and Learner!!
+## I'm a Student, a Twin, a Developer, and an avid Learner!!

 - 🌱 I’m currently learning Typescript and Tailwind CSS 🤣
 - 👯 I always look to collaborate with other developers and possess a strong belief in self-learning.